wp-plugins/restrict-widgets/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =
-New: Option to modify the is_active_sidebar() function to use Restrict Widgets display settings
+* New: Czech translation by Martin Kucera